BENEFITS & COMPENSATION

 Vacation

-Officers earn vacation leave annually as follows: after successful completion of the first six months of employment – at the factored hourly equivalent of forty hours for the second six months of service.
-After the first year of service, 88 hours per year.
-After five years, 128 hours per year.
+At the date of commission, officers earn a vacation leave credit annually of 88 hours per year.
+After five years, it increases to 128 hours per year.
 After ten years, 144 hours per year.
 After 15 years, 168 hours per year.
 After 20 years, 200 hours per year.
 After 25 years, 208 hours per year.

 Holidays